 The Munsey Building was unquestionably meant to be a prestige office building, and Munsey spared no expense in attaining that goal.
 He hired the premiere architectural firm, McKim, Mead, and White of New York City, to design the elegant 12-storey Italian Renaissance Revival building and used high-quality materials throughout.
 The interior banking room on the first floor had marble paneled walls punctuated by marble Roman Doric pilasters and had luxurious marble, wood, and brass detailing.
 The upper corridors had black and red marble bands in the floor design marking the entrances to offices.
 Even the restrooms had marble wainscoting.
 When selling the building to his own banking company in 1913, Munsey published an editorial defending his investment in the building: “The Munsey Building was built by the Fuller Company, and at a cost of close to sixty cents a cubic foot—sixty cents, mind you, against thirty or thirty-five cents, the cost per cubic foot of putting up fairly good office buildings, but not buildings of real class or genuine in quality.”

-The Munsey Building in 1919.
+The Munsey Building in 1919, after it was nearly doubled in size.
 (Source: Smithsonian Archives via Flickr)

 The culprit in our story is the Pennsylvania Avenue Development Corporation (PADC), chartered by Congress in 1972 to redevelop the area around Pennsylvania Avenue between the Capitol and the White House.
 In its 1974 plan, the PADC essentially damned the entire block where the Munsey stood with the statement that “(t)here are few structures of landmark quality in this square.”
 The Munsey Building itself was dismissed as a “well-defined, early 20th Century commercial building” that was “somewhat outdated by competitive standards.”
 In 1979, the PADC bought the then-vacant building with the intention of demolishing it so that a new hotel and office complex could be constructed.
 I took the following picture of the block in early 1980, when work was underway to build Freedom Plaza and the building was being prepared for demolition.